-e) Requirement for two dates (production and expiration) on labels.
+5) Requirement for two dates (production and expiration) on labels.

-GSO member countries including Saudi Arabia require that labels of prepackaged foods products to include both production and expiry dates.
-Since most U.S. food processors do not put only use by dates, U.S. exporters interested to export to the Gulf countries and Yemen have to incur additional cost purchase a machine that is capable of printing both production and expiry dates (use by dates) in order to meet the GSO food labeling requirements.
+GSO member countries including Saudi Arabia require that labels of prepackaged food products include both production and expiry dates.
+Since most U.S. food processors only include use by dates, U.S. exporters interested in exporting to the Gulf countries and Yemen have to incur the additional cost of purchasing a machine that is capable of printing both production and expiry dates (use by dates) to meet the GSO food labeling requirements.

-f) Additional Labeling Requirements
+6) Additional Labeling Requirements

-In addition to requirements per GSO 9/2013, the following labeling information must be declared for food additives and antioxidants used in foodstuffs:
+In addition to requirements per GSO 9:2013, the following labeling information must be declared for food additives and antioxidants used in foodstuffs:

-• For coloring matters, their mixtures, preparations and diluents used in foodstuffs, the following additional information must be declared:

-- 1. Common name

-- 2. Color index number

-- 3. Name of solvent or diluent

-- 4. Production and expiration dates in a non-coded manner (day-month-year)

-- 5. Dye purity

-- 6. The statement "Free from alcohol"

-- 7. The statement "Color matter for use in foodstuffs."

-- For Flavors permitted for use in Foodstuffs common name and code number (if found) must be declared on food products containers contained flavors.

-- For preservatives permitted for use in food products, common name or EEC number and a statement "Preservative for Use in Food Products" in case of preservatives containers.

-- For emulsifiers, stabilizers and thickeners permitted for use in foodstuffs, the following additional information must be declared:

-- 1. Common name or EEC no.
+- For colorings used in foodstuffs, their mixtures, preparations and diluents, the following additional information must be declared: - 1.
+Common name - 2.
+Color index number - 3.
+Name of solvent or diluent - 4.
+Production and expiration dates in a non-coded manner (day-month-year) - 5.
+Dye purity - 6.
+The statement "Free from alcohol" - 7.
+The statement "Color matter for use in foodstuffs." - For flavors permitted for use in foodstuffs, the common name and code number (if found) must be declared on food product containers containing flavors. - For preservatives permitted for use in food products, the common name or EEC number and a statement "Preservative for Use in Food Products" in case of preservative containers. - For emulsifiers, stabilizers and thickeners permitted for use in foodstuffs, the following additional information must be declared: - 1.
+Common name or EEC no.